sir-pinecone/youtube-herp-derp-firefox-addon/README.md

 Replaces YouTube comments with random herp derps.
+Click on the comment text to reveal the original.
 This is modification of github.com/twstokes/herpderp

 Note: Ignores iframe embedded videos, including the chat replay iframe on YouTube livestream vids.